Policies

 i: Taking bigger action and setting greater goals

 Climate Change is perhaps the greatest threat to Human Civilisation, as it is, and needs to be acted on as such.
-There is no single solution, so there’s many policies to adopt.
+Government is the only institution on the planet with the resources to address this challenge.
+There is no single solution, so there are many policies to adopt.
 There are many opportunities for us to benefit from saving our collective future.

 Net Zero by 2050 is not good enough, net zero is only one step on the path of combatting climate change and we are still putting it off for another generation.
 With how Carbon Dioxide interacts with and rises in the atmosphere, even if the whole world went carbon neutral tomorrow, the effects of climate change would continue to worsen for decades to come.